opalsecurity/opal-go/docs/UpdateConfigurationTemplateInfo.md

 HasLinkedAuditMessageChannelIds returns a boolean if a field has been set.

-### GetRequestConfigurationId
+### GetRequestConfigurationList

-`func (o *UpdateConfigurationTemplateInfo) GetRequestConfigurationId() string`
+`func (o *UpdateConfigurationTemplateInfo) GetRequestConfigurationList() CreateRequestConfigurationInfoList`

-GetRequestConfigurationId returns the RequestConfigurationId field if non-nil, zero value otherwise.
+GetRequestConfigurationList returns the RequestConfigurationList field if non-nil, zero value otherwise.

-### GetRequestConfigurationIdOk
+### GetRequestConfigurationListOk

-`func (o *UpdateConfigurationTemplateInfo) GetRequestConfigurationIdOk() (*string, bool)`
+`func (o *UpdateConfigurationTemplateInfo) GetRequestConfigurationListOk() (*CreateRequestConfigurationInfoList, bool)`

-GetRequestConfigurationIdOk returns a tuple with the RequestConfigurationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetRequestConfigurationListOk returns a tuple with the RequestConfigurationList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRequestConfigurationId
+### SetRequestConfigurationList

-`func (o *UpdateConfigurationTemplateInfo) SetRequestConfigurationId(v string)`
+`func (o *UpdateConfigurationTemplateInfo) SetRequestConfigurationList(v CreateRequestConfigurationInfoList)`

-SetRequestConfigurationId sets RequestConfigurationId field to given value.
+SetRequestConfigurationList sets RequestConfigurationList field to given value.

-### HasRequestConfigurationId
+### HasRequestConfigurationList

-`func (o *UpdateConfigurationTemplateInfo) HasRequestConfigurationId() bool`
+`func (o *UpdateConfigurationTemplateInfo) HasRequestConfigurationList() bool`

-HasRequestConfigurationId returns a boolean if a field has been set.
+HasRequestConfigurationList returns a boolean if a field has been set.

 ### GetMemberOncallScheduleIds